plast-lab/doop/GUIDE.md

 * Don't include timestamps in comments
 * Don't include comments regarding licencing issues.
 Licence is covered in [LICENCE](LICENCE)
 * Don't include comments regarding authors.
-All authors should be referenced in [COLLABORATORS](COLLABORATOS)
+All authors should be referenced in [COLLABORATORS](COLLABORATORS)
+* Read [How to write a Git Commit Message](http://chris.beams.io/posts/git-commit/).
+The lessons from the article can be applied to mercurial as well.